d-graz/robotics-prj2-2022/README.md

 ## Additional infos:
 - To run localization process a `map_server` must be already running and pubblishing a map
-- Map coordinates in the costmap processing are rotated, so the map image result will appear as rotated, this won't affect path drawing on the map
+- Map coordinates in the PNGs appears rotated, so the map image result will appear as rotated, this won't affect path drawing on the map
 - Mapping has been performed with `-r4` bag parameter
 - Localization has been performed wit `-r2` bag parameter